Pray.com: Funding and development

-National Day of Prayer
+US National Day of Prayer

 Pray first hosted a National Day of Prayer event in 2020 when it streamed to nearly one million viewers on Facebook.
 In 2021, Pray hosted a virtual event for the National Day of Prayer in the United States.
 The event featured remarks from public figures including United States President Joe Biden and former Vice President Mike Pence.
 President Biden spoke of his faith and prayed for an end to the COVID-19 pandemic.
 Biden remarked: "It means the world to me to know that there are people across the country who include Jill and me in their prayers.
 And I hope you know that you and your families are in our prayers as well.
 Today I am praying for the end of this great COVID crisis."
 The event featured musical performances from Gary Valenciano, Brooke Ligertwood from the Christian band Hillsong Worship, Lecrae, Heather Headley and Michael Neale.
-Other notable speakers included Ronnie Floyd, Ed Young (pastor), Mark Driscoll, and Samuel Rodriguez.
-Pray.com partnered with Sirius XM, DirecTV and Facebook to stream the event across multiple platforms.
-Pray.com was featured as a pop-up channel on Sirius XM, channel 154, to host the prayer event and celebrate people of all faith.
+Other notable speakers included Ronnie Floyd, Ed Young, Mark Driscoll, and Samuel Rodriguez.
+Pray.com partnered with SiriusXM, DirecTV and Facebook to stream the event across multiple platforms.
+Pray.com was featured as a pop-up channel on SiriusXM, channel 154, to host the prayer event and celebrate people of all faith.

-Partnerships and sponsorships

-In 2024, Pray.com partnered with Sting Ray Robb as the primary sponsor for his No. 41 Chevrolet in the 2024 NTT INDYCAR Series.
-The partnership, highlighting Robb's Christian faith, aims to engage younger audiences with faith-based content.
-The car, featuring Pray.com's branding, was set to debut at the Firestone Grand Prix of St. Petersburg.
+Personal data

+In 2020, the app inadvertently exposed sensitive personal data of up to 10 million users as a result of unsecured cloud databases that were stored on Amazon Web Services.
+In 2022, an investigation from Buzzfeed accused the app of not properly disclosing that they sell private data from users to third-party data brokers for commercial purposes.

 Censorship in China

-The app was removed from Apple's App Store in China as part of the country's broader efforts to restrict access to religious content.
+In February 2024 the app was removed from Apple's App Store in China as part of the country's broader efforts to restrict access to religious content.
 The app was targeted due to China's stringent regulations on religious material, particularly content distributed through digital platforms.
 The removal aligns with China's ongoing campaign to control online religious expression and maintain state-approved religious activities.

+AI content

+Pray.com began using artificial intelligence to generate imagery in the 2020s.
+In 2025 they launched the AI Bible YouTube channel, with some videos having millions of views.
+The videos received mixed reviews from theology scholars with Brad East stating that they had a "Marvel aesthetic in all the worst ways" while Paul Hoffman stated he was "always a fan of anything that drives interest ... in the Bible".